shariqriazz/roo-modes/1-orchestrator.md

    * Dependencies on other team members' work
    * An instruction for the specialist to signal completion with a concise yet thorough summary
    * A statement that these specific instructions supersede any conflicting general instructions
-   * Instructions to document their work in a specific markdown file within the "plan" folder
+   * **MANDATORY DOCUMENTATION:** You MUST document your work, decisions, and implementation details in the specified markdown file: `[path/to/documentation.md]`.
+Task completion is contingent upon the creation/update of this file.

 6. Track and manage the progress of all subtasks using a systematic approach:
    * Maintain documentation of all delegated tasks and their status